Table of Contents

 Since September 1, 2011, Quarterly Permit sales have been available online only from any web-capable device with an internet connection (such as a computer on campus, at home, or on a tablet or smartphone with Wi-Fi or an active data plan (service fees may apply)) at our parking information page.
 Permits will be mailed to the address you specify at time of purchase.
 Temporary permits will be emailed upon completion of the order to the address you specify during the order process.
 The temporary permit must be printed and displayed on the dashboard of a registered vehicle while on campus and it will be valid for 14 days from date of purchase (if you did not receive your temporary permit via e-mail, you must contact Public Safety).
-Daily Permits will be available exclusively at pay stations in lots 12 and 16 and on the fifth floor of the Parking Garage beginning September 19, 2016, and are valid for use in any Daily Parking or Student lot.
+Daily Permits are available exclusively at pay stations in the Public Safety office, lots 12 and 16 and on the fifth floor of the Parking Garage, and are valid for use in any Daily Parking or Student lot.

 Where can visitors park?

-Visitors must use the pay stations located in the Daily Metered/Visitor lots to obtain a Daily Permit.
-Daily Permits will be available exclusively at pay stations in lots 12 and 16 and on the fifth floor of the Parking Garage and are valid for use in any Daily Parking or Student lot.
+Visitors must obtain a Daily Permit to park on campus.
+Daily Permits are available exclusively at pay stations in lots 12 and 16 and on the fifth floor of the Parking Garage and are valid for use in any Daily Parking or Student lot.

-What do I need to know in order to purchase a permit?
+What do I need to know in order to purchase a Student or Employee Permit?